 Do you want to know how many web visits and leads you need to meet your revenue goals?
-Follow these three steps to create the math model for your marketing and sales funnel.
+Follow these three steps to create the math model for your lead generation strategy.

 At TREW, we understand engineers want to know what output comes from certain inputs.
-Up to now, for traditional marketing, that’s been difficult.
-But with the transformation of marketing to the digital world, we now have much more insight into the inputs along the funnel such as website visitors, the rate at which those visitors convert to leads, and how leads become sales opportunities.
+Up until recently, that’s been difficult.
+But with the transformation of inbound marketing, there is much more insight into the inputs along the buyer's journey including website visitors, the rate at which those visitors convert to leads, and how leads become sales opportunities.

-Step 1: How many customers do you need to hit your revenue goal?
+Step 1: How many customers do you need to hit your inbound revenue goal?

 Revenue Goal Divided by Average Sales Per Customer

 First, you should agree on your revenue objective.
-In this example, let’s assume we want to generate $500,000 in new revenue.
-Next, determine how much an average customer spends with you, also known as your "average sales revenue per customer" (ASP).
-Let’s assume our ASP is $10,000.
+In this example, let’s assume you want to generate $500,000 in new revenue.
+Next, determine how much an average customer spends with you, also known as your "average sales price" (ASP).
+Let’s assume your ASP is $10,000.

-To determine the number of new customers we need to hit our revenue goal, we divide our revenue objective of $500k by our ASP of $10k.
-In doing this, we now know we need 50 new customers to reach our revenue objective of $500k.
+To determine the number of new customers you need to hit your revenue goal, divide the revenue objective of $500,000 by the ASP of $10,000.
+In doing this, you now know that you will need 50 new customers to reach your$500,000 revenue objective.

 Step 2: How many leads do you need to create one customer?